-Typically, bitcoin hard forks are seen as a money grab by the programmers who create them, because prices tend to rise initially then continue on a steady slide downwards.
+Typically, hard forks can be seen as a money grab by the programmers who create them, because prices tend to rise initially (although they often decline afterward).

 Depending on the type of fork, circumstances involved, reason for the fork, user anticipation, and a host of other factors, the resulting impact on price can be unpredictable.

 One significant historical example to look at would be the BTC/BCH hard fork of August 2017.